Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Introduction

 \section{Introduction}

-Accurate human motion generation is pivotal in various applications, including robotics, video gaming and virtual reality \cite{guzov2021human,von2018recovering, zhang2020generating,zhang2020place,bhatnagar2022behave}.
-Recent advances in AI have paved the way for novel approaches to motion generation, enabling various control conditions including textual descriptions and music pieces.
-Mainstream approaches can be divided into three categories: conditional diffusion models \cite{tevet2023human, zhang2023remodiffuse, Yuan_2023_physdiff, tseng2023edge, li2024lodge}, conditional autoregressive models \cite{pinyoanuntapong2024bamm, jiang2024motiongpt, zhang2024motiongpt, zhong2023attt2m, luo2024m3gpt} and generative masked modeling \cite{guo2024momask, pinyoanuntapong2024mmm}.
-These motion generation models have made significant progress in capturing the complex multimodal distribution of human motions, greatly improving motion generation quality.
+Accurate human motion synthesis plays a crucial role in applications such as robotics, video gaming, and virtual reality \cite{guzov2021human,von2018recovering,zhang2020generating,zhang2020place,bhatnagar2022behave}.
+Recent advances in AI have enabled motion generation under various control conditions, including textual descriptions and music inputs.
+Current approaches can be categorized into three main paradigms: conditional diffusion models \cite{tevet2023human,zhang2023remodiffuse,Yuan_2023_physdiff,tseng2023edge,li2024lodge}, conditional autoregressive models \cite{pinyoanuntapong2024bamm,jiang2024motiongpt,zhang2024motiongpt,zhong2023attt2m,luo2024m3gpt}, and generative masked modeling \cite{guo2024momask,pinyoanuntapong2024mmm}.
+These models have significantly improved the quality of generated motion by better capturing the complex multimodal distribution of human movement.

 However, most existing motion generation approaches overlook a fundamental aspect of human motion: the \textit{laws of physical}.
 Although these generation models excel in capturing statistical distribution of human motions, they lack explicit mechanisms to enforce physical constrains.
 As a result, the generated motions frequently exhibit pronounced artifacts such as ground penetration, leaning backward, interpenetration, foot sliding, floating and unnatural rotation, as shown in Fig.~\ref{fig:physic_plaus}.
 Given human sensitivity to even slight physical inconsistencies, these physically implausible motions hinder many real-world applications such as animation and virtual reality \cite{Yuan_2023_physdiff, reitsma2003perceptual, hoyet2012push}.